Scottish Fisheries Protection Agency: Marine SFI

 The Marine Sea Fisheries Inspectorate (SFI) consisted of a fleet of 4 Fishery Protection Vessels (FPVs) in service as of 2009.
 A fleet renewal programme to replace the ageing Sulisker type began in 2003 with the delivery of the first Minna type, followed by the Jura type in 2005.
 It was originally intended to upgrade the fleet to 3 Jura type vessels and 2 Minna type vessels, however the renewal programme was under review by the Scottish Government.

 Scottish FPVs are not military ships and are not armed.
 They used the prefix FPV, and fly the SFPA's ensign.
 Scottish FPVs were responsible for the inspection of fishing vessels at sea in Scottish waters and Scottish vessels in the waters of other member states.
 The high profile of the fleet at sea acted as a deterrent against illegal fishing and is pivotal to the information informing the Real Time Closure (RTC) scheme.
 FPVs also contribute towards the UK's commitment to NEAFC, with annual patrols in the NEAFC area west of Rockall.

 Historically, additional Fishery Protection Vessels were provided by the Fishery Protection Squadron of the Royal Navy which was previously based at Rosyth.
 In 1994, the Agency determined that this assistance was no longer required and the Fishery Protection Squadron was moved to Portsmouth as part of the Strategic Defence Review (SDR).
-From that time, all Fishery Protection operations in Scottish waters (with the exception of joint exercises) were been conducted by SFPA vessels.
+From that time, all Fishery Protection operations in Scottish waters (with the exception of joint exercises) were conducted by SFPA vessels.